TianyunZ/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

+Pi acts as a mask detector in front of the door of a restauruant.
+So that it will alarm the customer if she is not wearing a mask before entering the restauruant.

+I divided the class into three clusters, mask, no mask and background, so that the Pi wouldn't predict a "no mask" class when there is no one in front of the door.

 It seems there is something wrong with my microphone, and it cannot make sounds.
 Still, I wrote the code of speaking in my repository.
 And I use my voice to demostrate the effect of microphone voice.

 https://user-images.githubusercontent.com/50896698/140966488-b8c6fc07-9d3a-4801-b593-92720c58b0b2.mp4